pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 ```

 Parameters:
-- channels (array<string>): Channel names to return occupancy results.
-Required if channelGroups not provided.
+- channels (array<string>) — Required if channelGroups not provided.
+Channels to return occupancy results for.
-- channelGroups (array<string>): Channel Groups to query.
-Required if channels not provided.
+- channelGroups (array<string>) — Required if channels not provided.
+Channel Groups to query.
 Wildcards not supported.
-- includeUUIDs (boolean, default: true): Set to false to omit UUIDs in the response.
+- includeUUIDs (boolean, default: true) — If false, UUIDs are not returned.
-- includeState (boolean, default: false): Set to true to include subscriber state.
+- includeState (boolean, default: false) — If true, subscriber state is returned.
-- limit (number, default: 1000): Max occupants per channel; range 0–1000.
+- limit (number, default: 1000) — Max occupants per channel.
+Range 0–1000.
 Use 0 for occupancy-only without user details.
-- offset (number): Zero-based starting index for pagination; requires limit > 0.
-Only sent when offset > 0.
+- offset (number) — Zero-based starting index for pagination.
+Requires limit > 0.
+Included only when offset > 0.

 ### Sample code

-Reference code: Self-contained snippet with imports and console logging.

 #### Get a list of UUIDs subscribed to channel